Janu Sirshasana (Head To Knee Pose): 12 Amazing Benefits

 When bending forward aims that your chest touches your thighs other than aiming for touching your knee with your forehead.

-Janu Sirshasana (Head to knee pose) is very helpful for all regular practitoners of Yoga for its large number of benefits.
+Janu Sirsasana is very helpful for all regular practitoners of Yoga for its large number of benefits.
 Those persons suffering from enlargement of the prostate gland should stay in this asana longer.
-They should also do Sarvangasana and its variations along with Janu Sirshasana (Head to knee pose) for maximum benefit.
+They should also do Sarvangasana and its variations along with this asana for maximum benefit.

 This asana stimulates the liver, kidney, and spleen, thereby help in the digestion process.
 People suffering from a low fever for a long time should also do this asana for complete cure.

-Share your experience of doing Janu Sirshasana (Head to knee pose) and let us know if you have any questions or comments regarding this Pose in the comments section below.
+Share your experience of doing this asana and let us know if you have any questions or comments regarding this Pose in the comments section below.